 One more excuse to visit the city of Granada and to discover incredible legends of the Alhambra of Granada.

-For the most fanatical fans, as of today all the Game of Thrones sets in Andalusia can be visitedDon't miss the opportunity to stroll through these charming places, transporting you to the scenes of the saga.
+For the most fanatical fans, as of today all stages of Game of Thrones in Andalusia can be visitedDon't miss the opportunity to stroll through these charming places, transporting you to the scenes of the saga.